ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

 # What to do today

-1. Continue working in the `pathtracing` branch;
+#.
+Continue working in the `pathtracing` branch;
-2. Implement a function to create an orthonormal basis starting from a normal vector (if in your language it is not easy to return three return values, implement a new `ONB` type);
+#.
+Implement a function to create an orthonormal basis starting from a normal vector (if in your language it is not easy to return three return values, implement a new `ONB` type);
-3. Implement the `scatter_ray` method that works on BRDF types, and implement the specular BRDF;
+#.
+Implement the `scatter_ray` method that works on BRDF types, and implement the specular BRDF;
-4. Implement the path tracing algorithm;
+#.
+Implement the path tracing algorithm;
-5. Modify the demo so that it has a diffuse sky capable of illuminating the scene.
+#.
+Modify the demo so that it has a diffuse sky capable of illuminating the scene.
-6. After *merging*, increment the version number to `0.3.0` and update the `CHANGELOG.md` file.
+#.
+After *merging*, release version `0.3.0` and update the `CHANGELOG.md` file.

 # Optional Additions